seanpue/graphtransliterator/docs/advanced_tutorial.rst

 The `__init__.py` will create the bundled transliterator, which is a subclass of `GraphTransliterator` named `Bundled`.

-Following convention, uou need to name your transliterator's class is CamelCase.
+Following convention, you need to name your transliterator's class is CamelCase.
 For this example, it would be ``AToB``:

 .. code::